Get new blog posts sent directly to your email inbox!

 Discrimination

 Discrimination based on gender and race was rampant in the 1940s.
 Male nurses were not allowed in the ANC during World War II, just as female physicians were not admitted to the Medical Corps.
 In October 1940, a small quota of African-American nurses were admitted to the ANC.
-Despite a large number of black registered nurses in the United States, fewer than five hundred were allowed to serve, and then only to care for black patients or for prisoners of war.
-In July 1944, the Army removed this quota limiting the number of black nurses who could serve.
+Despite a large number of Black registered nurses in the United States, fewer than five hundred were allowed to serve, and then only to care for Black patients or for prisoners of war.
+In July 1944, the Army removed this quota limiting the number of Black nurses who could serve.

-African-American US Army nurse Lt.
-Florie E. Gant tending a prisoner-of-war patient, England, 7 Oct 1944 (US National Archives)
+African-American US Army nurse Lt; Florie E. Gant tending a prisoner-of-war patient, England, 7 Oct 1944 (US National Archives: 112-SGA-Nurses-44-1676)

-African-American US Army nurse Lt.
-Florie E. Gant tending a prisoner-of-war patient, England, 7 Oct 1944 (US National Archives)
+African-American US Army nurse Lt; Florie E. Gant tending a prisoner-of-war patient, England, 7 Oct 1944 (US National Archives: 112-SGA-Nurses-44-1676)

 Sources: